N2O Insights

 Christmas is coming: What you should know to market to Gen Alpha

-Do you know how to market to this generation of consumers?
+Do you know how to market to generation Alpha?

 Generation Alpha – those born after 2010 – have millennial parents, and more spending power behind them than any other generation before.
 Yes, they are children, but they have a huge influence on their parental purchases.
 Christmas 2021 and beyond is all about utilising the close relationships they have to deploy high levels Pester Power.